-Petition of Exception
+Petitions of Exception

 Any student may request a waiver or modification of specific degree requirements outlined in this catalog.
-The request should be made on a Petition of Exception form available from the appropriate advising office.
-Petitions requesting modification of the normal requirements of a major should be directed to the chairperson of the major department, while those addressing university-wide undergraduate degree requirements should be returned to the adviser for referral to the appropriate body.
-The student, the registrar and the student's academic adviser will receive copies of the petition showing the action taken.
+The request should be made on a Petitions of Exception form available from the corresponding advising office.
+Petitions requesting modification of the normal requirements of a major should be directed to the chairperson of the major department, while those addressing university-wide undergraduate degree requirements should be returned to the adviser for referral to the Office of the Registrar.
+The student, the Office of the Registrar and the student's academic adviser will receive copies of the petition showing the action taken.
 Petitions of Exception relating to graduation requirements must be filed no later than the second week of the semester of intended graduation.